salesforcecli/plugin-packaging/messages/package_install.md

 # errorInvalidPackageId

-The provided package ID '%s' is invalid.
+Invalid alias or ID: %s.
+Either your alias is invalid or undefined, or the ID provided is invalid.